Bitmo33/dnet-ser-coupling-kaspa-pay/README.md

+Reference simulator for the SER (Settlement–Exchange–Record) coupling model described in the DNET® architecture paper.

-# DNET SER Coupling Simulator
+# DNET® SER Coupling Simulator

-This repository contains a conceptual simulator based on the SER (Settlement–Exchange–Record) coupling model described in the DNET architecture paper.
+This repository contains a conceptual simulator based on the SER (Settlement–Exchange–Record) coupling model described in the DNET® architecture paper.

 ## Overview